Rob Burrow would not discourage children from playing rugby despite MND battle

 Former rugby players are 15 times more likely to suffer from MND than the average person according to a new study, but Burrow, who was diagnosed with the disease in December 2019, is not entirely convinced by the findings.

-“It was such small sample so I cannot really comment,” Burrow told the PA news agency.
+“It was such small sample so I cannot really comment,” Burrow said.
 “More research needs to be done.”

 Burrow, who won eight Super League titles during his glittering career with the Rhinos, insists he would not change anything from his past and would be happy for children Macy (10), Maya (7) and Jackson (3) to take up rugby.